 Birch trees are one of my fall and winter foraging favorites, and they have many edible and medicinal parts!
 Today I’d like to welcome guest writer Lucia Hadella who is going to teach us all about foraging birch trees including birch bark, leaves, and sap.
 You can read more about Lucia at the end of this post!

 As the weather cools, you may find yourself wandering through a forest or park in search of some classic fall scenery.
 Often this means coming across deciduous trees, their leaves flashing gold and crimson.
 While these leafy trees make for glorious autumn vistas, some of them also offer an additional way to immerse yourself in the new season: you can eat them!
 The birch tree is one tasty example, and there are many flavorful and healthy ways to make use of birch this fall.
 In this post I’ll focus on the different parts of the birch tree you can forage, as well as how to be mindful of the tree’s health and longevity.

-Birch Tree Identification
+Foraging for Birch: Tree Identification

 There are more than fifty species of birch trees in the world, and nineteen of those are native to the United States.
 This means different birch species vary in terms of bark color, leaf size, and habitat, so you may want to consult a local tree guide to know what to look for in your area (here are a couple of good ones for western and eastern states).

 One characteristic that is often helpful in identifying many members of the Betula genus is the horizontal markings, called lenticels, on their bark.
 These can be thin, like lines partway around the tree, or thick and rough, almost like healed-over gashes.
 In most species, the bark is thin and papery, though it can vary in color from bright white (such as the paper birch), to a coppery red (such as the red birch).